LT-IntroToAI-SY2526/assignment2-per3-dillshannon/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+I didn't fully understand the indentation and how the elif is dictated by the indentations.
+I now understand that if it is supposed to be inside, it has to be tabbed over once.

 2. Explain how you could use the match function for extracting information from a movie database.
+I could use a list of movies and search to match for a specific movie to see if it is in the list of movies.